Birth injury caused by NHS negligence must be reduced

 In order to quantify the claim, A's parents were both assessed by perinatal psychiatrists on behalf of both sides.
 Following receipt of these reports, the claim settled for a substantial sum of compensation.
 In addition, and more importantly for the family, they received a letter of apology and significant changes have been made to West Middlesex Hospital's maternity guidelines to try to ensure such events never happen again.

 If you would like to enquire about making a cerebral palsy claim or birth injury claim you can contact our award winning medical negligence team.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.